DHBW-TrainingApp/Blog/docs/UCs/MealPlan.md

 Meal Plan

 ## 1.1 Brief Description
-Users can create new meals and add these to ther log
+Users can create new meals and add them to their logs

 # 2 Flow of Events
 ## 2.1 Basic Flow